cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 blkdiscard -f ${DISK}
 ```

 Create the partition schema.
-On this example, I'm creating a partition of `32G` to be the rpool ZFS pool.
-32Gb is more than NixOS will ever need.
-I prefer to have a discrete pool for root to ease the maintability, but if you prefer to keep everything at the same pool, just replace the `32G` to `100%`.
+On this example, I'm creating a partition of `8Gb` to be the rpool ZFS pool.
+I prefer to have a discrete **ZFS Pool** for `root` and another one for data to ease the maintability, but if you prefer to keep everything at the same pool, just replace the `8G` to `100%`.
 For now I'll just create the `rpool` ZFS pool.

 ```bash
 parted ${DISK} mklabel gpt